awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 Because the archived redo logs are retained on your DB instance, ensure that your DB instance has enough allocated storage for the retained logs\.
 To determine how much space your DB instance has used in the last X hours, you can run the following query, replacing X with the number of hours\.

 ```
-select sum(BLOCKS * BLOCK_SIZE) bytes
+SELECT SUM(BLOCKS * BLOCK_SIZE) bytes
-  from V$ARCHIVED_LOG
+  FROM V$ARCHIVED_LOG
- where FIRST_TIME >= SYSDATE-(X/24) and DEST_ID=1;
+ WHERE FIRST_TIME >= SYSDATE-(X/24) AND DEST_ID=1;
 ```

-Archived redo logs are only generated if the backup retention period of your DB instance is greater than zero\.
-By default the backup retention period is greater than zero, so unless you explicitly set yours to zero, archived redo logs are generated for your DB instance\.
+RDS for Oracle only generates archived redo logs when the backup retention period of your DB instance is greater than zero\.
+By default the backup retention period is greater than zero\.

-After the archived redo logs are removed from your DB instance, you can't download them again to your DB instance\.
-Amazon RDS retains the archived redo logs outside of your DB instance to support restoring your DB instance to a point in time\.
-Amazon RDS retains the archived redo logs outside of your DB instance based on the backup retention period configured for your DB instance\.
-To modify the backup retention period for your DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+When the archived log retention period expires, RDS for Oracle removes the archived redo logs from your DB instance\.
+To support restoring your DB instance to a point in time, Amazon RDS retains the archived redo logs outside of your DB instance based on the backup retention period\.
+To modify the backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 **Note**
 In some cases, you might be using JDBC on Linux to download archived redo logs and experience long latency times and connection resets\.
 In such cases, the issues might be caused by the default random number generator setting on your Java client\.
 We recommend setting your JDBC drivers to use a nonblocking random number generator\.

-## Accessing transaction logs<a name="Appendix.Oracle.CommonDBATasks.Log.Download"></a>
+## Accessing online and archived redo logs<a name="Appendix.Oracle.CommonDBATasks.Log.Download"></a>

-Accessing transaction logs is supported for version 12\.1\.0\.2\.v7 and later of Oracle Database 12c Release 1 \(12\.1\), all Oracle Database 12c Release 2 \(12\.2\.0\.1\) versions, all Oracle Database 18c versions, and all Oracle Database 19c versions\.

 You might want to access your online and archived redo log files for mining with external tools such as GoldenGate, Attunity, Informatica, and others\.
+To access these files, do the following:

-If you want to access your online and archived redo log files, you must first create directory objects that provide read\-only access to the physical file paths\.
+1. Create directory objects that provide read\-only access to the physical file paths\.

+   Use `rdsadmin.rdsadmin_master_util.create_archivelog_dir` and `rdsadmin.rdsadmin_master_util.create_onlinelog_dir`\.

+1. Read the files using PL/SQL\.

+   You can read the files by using PL/SQL\.
+For more information about reading files from directory objects, see [Listing files in a DB instance directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ListDirectories) and [Reading files in a DB instance directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)\.

+Accessing transaction logs is supported for the following releases:
++ Oracle Database 19c
++ Oracle Database 18c
++ Oracle Database 12c Release 2 \(12\.2\.0\.1\)
++ Oracle Database 12c Release 1 \(12\.1\)

 The following code creates directories that provide read\-only access to your online and archived redo log files: